 A Consultation That's All About You

-Dr. Bidic is known for spending a great deal of time with each of his patients.
-He will listen intently to your goals and concerns, needs and expectations.
+Dr. Bidic and Dr. Gundlapalli are known for spending a great deal of time with each of their patients.
+The surgeon will listen intently to your goals and concerns, needs and expectations.
 He takes the time to make sure you feel knowledgeable and confident about your procedure.

 During your consultation you will discuss a number of options for your breast lift, including:

 - Your incision - typically the "lollipop" incision or an "inverted T" incision.

 - The need for additional procedures - breast augmentation is often added to address loss of tissue volume

 The surgeon uses 3-D digital photography and imaging to help you evaluate your options and preview what you might look like after a procedure.
 This allows both you and the doctor to get a full visual understanding of your goals and to develop a surgical plan that achieves the outcome you envision.